bluedynamics/agx.sphinx/docs/source/developers/githelper.rst

 Githelper / igitt
 ------------------
 To ease this process, Robert has created a tool named **githelper** or **igitt**.
-You can check it out from  `Github <https://github.com/rnixx/githelper>` and install it into your system.
+You can check it out from  `rnixx' githelper repository on Github <https://github.com/rnixx/githelper>`_ and install it into your system.

 Once you have done that, you can change directory to *devsrc/* and update all